4. Planning leave

 - meet the employment and earnings test

-- agree to the amount of SPL and ShPP given to the employee
+- agree to the amount of shared parental leave and shared parental pay given to the employee

-When the employer receives notice of entitlement for SPL, they should:
+When the employer receives notice of entitlement for shared parental leave, they should:

 - tell the employee they have received the notice